+The ExCo chaired by the Chief Executive Officer, is delegated the day-to-day running of the Company by the Board.
 The ExCo includes the Company executive's holding Pre-approval controlled function ("PCF") positions and other senior management:

-The Exco has established a number of functional internal Committees to support the management and governance of the Company's activities.
+The ExCo has established a number of functional internal Committees to support the management and governance of the Company's activities.
 It is also supported by various AXIS Group committees including the Risk Management Committee, the Reinsurance Purchasing Group, the Reinsurance Security Committee and the Legal Entity Capital Committee.